Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Numerical method for BTE

 The isothermal boundary condition is used for the heat sink, where the incident phonons are all absorbed and the phonons emitted from the boundary are the equilibrium state with the boundary temperature $T_{BC}$.
 Its mathematical formula is

 where $\mathbf{n}$ is the normal unit vector of the boundary pointing to the computational domain.
-The diffusely reflecting adiabatic boundary condition controls the total heat flux across the boundary is zero and phonons with the same frequency reflected from the boundary are equal along each direction.
+The diffusely reflecting adiabatic boundary condition controls the total heat flux across the boundary to be zero and phonons with the same frequency reflected from the boundary are equal along each direction.
 Its mathematical formula is

 where